TAUSBV/dqf-api/v3/README.md

 * A segment is reviewed a second time.
 The new review has only corrections AND the latest posted _revision_ **had** errors: A new _revision_ has to be created, which initially does not have any children errors.
 * A segment is reviewed a second time.
 The new review has only errors: The _errors_ object will apply to the most recent _correction_ object available.

+**IMPORTANT:** DQF requires all project segments (reviewed or not) to be posted for any child project that is directly associated with the review activity.

 <a name="automatedReview"/>
 ## Automated Review Projects [_____TO BE REVISED____]